gabriellmandelli/product-sell-backend/README.md

 #axios to do request in external api
 yarn add axios

-#cors allow the api to can acessed anywhere andress
+#cors allow the api to be can acessed anywhere andress
 yarn add cors

 product : {
   id_reference: number;